daytonn/modjs-architecture/README.md

     });
 ```

 The elements method is defined by `Mod.Module` and simply let's you create an object hash of named selectors.
 To set an element property of a module simply provide an object with a key (name of the element property) and a cached selector (in this case a jQuery object).
 To retrieve the cached selector simply call `elements` and pass it the name of the element you wish to retrieve.
-To access the navigation element we've cached we would write this:
+To access the cached navigation element:

 ```js
 m.elements('navigation'); // $('#navigation')
 ```

-Now we need to update the dashboard.module file to use the new cahced selectors:
+Now to update the dashboard.module file to use the new cahced selectors:

 ```js
 (function(app) {